kestra-io/docs/content/docs/15.how-to-guides/build-custom-plugin.md

 ```
 ::

-Let us now test the actual logic of the plugin in `FetchTest.java`.
-Here, we are creating the input and invoking the logic present in the task, and then verifying the output as returned by the task.
+Let’s test the actual logic of the plugin in `FetchTest.java`.
+Here, we are creating the input and invoking the logic present in the task, and then verifying the output returned by the task.

-::collapse{title="Here are the contents of FetchTest.java file"}
+::collapse{title="Contents of FetchTest.java"}
 ```java
 package io.kestra.plugin.pokemon;